Mount Manaia

-Mount Manaia is one of a cluster of majestic, jagged, bush-covered maunga, the remnants of volcanic action, that overlook the entrance to Whangārei Harbour.
+Mount Manaia is one of a cluster of majestic, jagged, bush-covered maunga formed by ancient volcanic activity overlooking the entrance to Whangārei Harbour.

-Mount Manaia is of special significance to Māori.
+Mount Manaia holds special cultural and spiritual significance for Māori.

 Car parking is available in the Mount Manaia Club’s lower carpark on Whangārei Heads Road, above McLeod Bay.